Aria-UI: Visual Grounding for GUI Instructions: Method

 \paratitle{Mobile.} Since automated GUI agents for mobile environments were explored earlier, a substantial amount of open-source data has been accumulated for mobile environment.
 Currently, the largest-scale grounding dataset for mobile is AMEX~\cite{chai2024amex}, which provides 104K screenshots and 1.6M elements.
 While AMEX provides a large-scale dataset, it has only 712K elements with basic textual descriptions extracted from accessibility tags, and merely 3K elements are paired with human-like instructions.
-To address this gap, we regenerate high-quality caption and instruction samples with the data pipeline for AMEX, improving the training effectiveness while maintaining the same data volume.
+To address this gap, we regenerate high-quality caption and instruction samples with the data pipeline for AMEX, improving the training effectiveness.

-\paratitle{Public Data.} To further expand our grounding corpus and introduce more diverse sources for GUI images and instructions, we incorporate the following public datasets: 3M Web and 273K mobile elements from SeeClick training data~\cite{cheng2024seeclick, li2020widget, li2020mapping}, 15K mobile elements from~\cite{bai2021uibert}, 748k Web elements from GUICourse~\cite{chen2024guicourse}, 131K desktop elements from OmniAct~\cite{kapoor2025omniact}, and 693K Web and mobile elements from AutoGUI~\footnote{https://huggingface.co/AutoGUI}.
+To further expand our grounding corpus and introduce more diverse sources for GUI images and instructions, we incorporate the following public datasets: 3M Web and 273K mobile elements from SeeClick training data~\cite{cheng2024seeclick, li2020widget, li2020mapping}, 15K mobile elements from~\cite{bai2021uibert}, 748k Web elements from GUICourse~\cite{chen2024guicourse}, 131K desktop elements from OmniAct~\cite{kapoor2025omniact}, and 693K Web and mobile elements from AutoGUI~\cite{li2025autogui}.
+We summarize the details of the datasets in Table~\ref{tab:single_data}.